 - Stations: TV: WITN-7, WFXI-8, WNCT-9, WCTI-12; RADIO: 740 AM, 1400 AM, 96.3 FM, 106.5 FM.

 - Monitor the National Weather Service (NOAA) or the local Channel 10.
-Fill your vehicle up with gas since gas lines will be long during a hurricane emergency or electricity to gas pumps might be off.
-Once a hurricane watch is ordered get prepared to leave the island whether you are staying at your home, motel, hotel, campground, and mobile home park or rental property.
+Fill your vehicle up with gas since gas lines will be longer during a hurricane emergency or electricity to gas pumps might be off.
+Once a hurricane watch is ordered get prepared to leave the island whether you are staying at your home, motel, hotel, campground, and mobile home park, or rental property.
 Emerald Isle Police will notify all property managers of rental properties with sufficient lead-time so that you can easily and safely leave the island.

-All residents and visitors in Emerald Isle, Salter Path, Pine Knoll Shores, Atlantic Beach and Indian Beach can leave by either the Emerald Isle or the Atlantic Beach Bridge before and during the Hurricane Watch.
+All residents and visitors in Emerald Isle, Salter Path, Pine Knoll Shores, Atlantic Beach, and Indian Beach can leave by either the Emerald Isle or the Atlantic Beach Bridge before and during the Hurricane Watch.
 Once a Hurricane Warning is issued all residents and visitors must leave via the Emerald Isle Bridge only.
 Please travel at least 50 miles inland in order to get shelter.
 Local shelters are limited and are meant for primary use by local residents.
-No boats, trailers, motor homes or high-profile units will be allowed over the bridges when winds reach sustained force of 45 MPH.
+No boats, trailers, motor homes, or high-profile units will be allowed over the bridges when winds reach a sustained force of 45 MPH.
 Bogue Banks island will be closed to all incoming traffic (except emergency vehicles) once officials declare a State of Emergency.
-Remember should you remain on the island after the bridges become impassable there may not be any food services, utilities or emergency services available until the bridge is reopened.
+Remember should you remain on the island after the bridges become impassable there may not be any food services, utilities, or emergency services available until the bridge is reopened.

-Besides damaging winds and flooding from heavy rains, there is also the possible of dangerous storm surge.
+Besides damaging winds and flooding from heavy rains, there is also the possibility of dangerous storm surge.
 A storm surge is a dome of water that can be as high as 20 feet.
 It takes 10-12 hours to safely evacuate our island during the summer season when the population is the highest.
 There will be traffic jams in areas such as Havelock on US 70 and Maysville of US 17 while leaving the area.
 Please give yourself ample time so you are not stranded on the highway with high winds and heavy rains imminent.

-After the Hurricane has passed and essential personnel have determined the area safe, the decision is made when residents and visitors can return to Emerald Isle and surrounding beaches of Salter Path, Indian Beach, Pine Knoll Shores and Atlantic Beach.
+After the Hurricane has passed and essential personnel have determined the area safe, the decision is made when residents and visitors can return to Emerald Isle and surrounding beaches of Salter Path, Indian Beach, Pine Knoll Shores, and Atlantic Beach.
 The general public will be able to return only after it is determined the entire island is safe.
 Even then, there may be spots that will be closed to the public because of danger.